'People at the top need to admit to the problem'

 Video

-Helen Jarvis is one of the women affected by the breast cancer screening error.
+Helen Jarvis has been affected by the breast cancer screening error.
+She said there were problems with the helpline.

 -